Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

 \subsection{Topology of the cycle $\aleph_3$.}

 The cycle $\aleph_3$ is the space of a fiber bundle

 over the space of diameters of $S^1$.

-By Proposition \ref{proph}, its fiber over any point $\{A, A+\pi\}$ is homeomorphic to the projective plane; it is smooth everywhere except at the point of class $\Lambda$, where it has a conic singularity.
+According to Proposition \ref{proph}, its fiber over any point $\{A, A+\pi\}$ is homeomorphic to the projective plane and is smooth everywhere except at the point of class $\Lambda$.
 In particular, $\aleph_3$ is a topological manifold.